transfer function

 Next, start the Transfer Function running, using the Play/Pause button on the toolbar.
 You should start to get results at this time.
 Continue to the other steps described below, including setting the delay, to get accurate results.

-Using Transfer Function with iAudioInterface2
+Using Transfer Function With iAudioInterface2

 iAudioInterface2 is designed to work as an input device for Transfer function.
 Here are two common use cases.